Your shopping cart is empty

 Airfare to and from Athens, transfers from Athens airport to hotel on arrival and departure days, lunch and dinners (except for those listed above), entry fee to Acropolis Museum, additional food, services and incidentals purchased at the hotels which must be paid by the attendee upon checkout.

 We rely on your attendance and the number of people registered to make important planning decisions.
-If you cancel more than 60 days before the workshop begins then we’ll refund any payments made less the $500 deposit.
-If you cancel from 30 to 59 days before the start date of the workshop we will refund 50% of any payments made.
-If you cancel less than 30 days before the start date of the workshop you will forfeit 100% of any payments made.
+If you cancel more than 90 days before the workshop begins (by January 26) then we’ll refund any payments made less the $500 deposit.
+If you cancel from 40 to 90 days before the start date of the workshop (by March 16) we will refund 50% of the total workshop fee.
+If you cancel less than 40 days before the start date of the workshop (after March 16) you will forfeit 100% of the total workshop fee.

 Spot Studio reserves the right to cancel a workshop at any time for low enrollment or for other reasons and will promptly refund all payments made to date.
 In the event of a workshop cancellation, Spot Studio, Inc. is not responsible for reimbursement of non-refundable airline tickets and other arrangements.

-A minimum of 6 participants is required for the workshop to make and the maximum will be 12.
+A minimum of 8 participants is required for the workshop to make and the maximum will be 12.
 This allows for plenty of individual time with the group leaders.
-Spot Studio, Inc. may allow up to an additional 2 participants or spouse/partner non-photographers to join the workshop as long as travel arrangements are still available and it doesn’t affect the quality of the workshop.
+Spot Studio, Inc. may allow additional participants or spouse/partner non-photographers to join the workshop as long as travel arrangements are still available and it doesn’t affect the quality of the workshop.

 HEALTH AND TRAVEL INSURANCE

 Interesting weather makes for interesting photos.
-We will only cancel a workshop for weather if it is extreme or hazardous and will promptly refund all payments.
+Spring in Greece is usually clear and sunny but you should pack light rain gear in case we encounter some showers.
 Unforeseen weather may result in adjustments to schedule, itinerary and locations.

 Registrants will receive an email at least 30 days before the workshop with more information about recommended photo and computer gear, weather expectations, clothing suggestions and travel details.